Getting involved as a radiology trainee

 The UNITE Collaborative is the first trainee research collaborative in IR, running multi-centre projects.
 Getting involved as a local collaborator on these projects is a great way to get involved in national projects, as well as improve your CV for IR.
 Also, if you have an idea for a national project, then send us a proposal and we can work with you to try and get the project launched!

 Attend educational events

-BSIRT and IRJ run a monthly virtual journal club for trainees, focusing on key topics and papers in interventional radiology.
+BSIRT and IRJ run educational events including a virtual journal club for trainees, focusing on key topics and papers in interventional radiology.
 Be sure to tune in every month to learn about the latest developments in IR - a great way to show interest within the field!